gsidh761/packman/README.md

 **Todo:**
 1. Add support for downloading and installing deb/rpm files
 2. Only install the specified package instead of reinstalling all the packages
+3. No need for exact case matching for uninstalling